junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_RB/SPN-AURB-whole-novel.md

 >
 > Dean explains he has power but he's weakened because he's out of habitant, he needs plants and trees and rainforest, even the air here is too dry and cold.
 Cas holds him closer.
 >
-> Cas makes up his mind to save Dean, to steal him out of the facility, to send him back Amazon rainforest.
+> Cas makes up his mind to save Dean, to steal/smuggle him out of the facility, to send him back Amazon rainforest.

 ### Chap 3